Home Family and home Gradina si gradina de legume How to grow an apple tree

 Sinap Orlovsky

 Sinap Orlovsky is characterized by golden, relatively large, slightly sour fruits.
-Fruiting of an apple tree occurs in the fourth autumn and continues almost every year.
+The apple tree bears fruit in the fourth autumn and continues almost every year.

 Welsey